dcore94/bss/README.md

 		out : restQuery,   //a JS object to fill in with the form values when committing recurse : [
 			{
 				target : "label[for=FIRSTNAME]",  //select label that refers to form input for First name. apply : function (e, d, i){ e.innerText = e.textContent = d.firstNameLabel} // set the label with data stored in a JS object
 			},
 			{
 				target : "input#FIRSTNAME",  //recursively select the descendant input field with id FIRSTNAME. commit : function (e, d, i){ d.firstName = e.value} // set the field firstName of the output data object to the input's value
 				on_input: function(evt){ console.log("Changed", this.value) }
 			}
 		]
 	}

-Besides _apply_ and _commit_, which must be _edi-functions_, actually every field of a BSS instance is allowed to be evaluated with an _edi-function_.
+Besides _apply_ and _commit_, which must be _edi-functions_, every field of a BSS instance is allowed to be evaluated with an _edi-function_.
 The _edi-function_ must return a value corresponding to the data-type of the field.

 ## The API